-I have a perfect indoor craft that will brighten your patio and your backyard.
+Terrific idea and lesson learned from Barb of The Shabby Tree, it’s the perfect indoor craft that will brighten your patio and your backyard.
 It’s so easy even your kids could make them.
 They are DIY candelabra solar lighting options for your backyard or patio.
+She has a million great ideas so be sure to check her out too.

 I saw this handy tip on Facebook from “The Shabby Tree” page.
 She has so many wonderful ideas.
 I’ve taken this idea and run with it.
 I’m obsessed with finding different candlestick and candelabra options.
 I make these and give them out to friends and family.
 I’m hoping to find chandeliers to hang from my trees.
 All you need is E6000 glue, $.97 solar lights from Walmart or the Dollartree and various candelabras and candle sticks.